Nitrokey/nethsm/docs/system-design.md

 ### S-Platform

-S-Platform reads random data from both the discrete TRNG and the TPM and feeds them both to **S-Keyfender** and to /dev/random of the Linux kernel.
+S-Platform reads random data from both the discrete TRNG and the TPM and feeds them both to **S-Keyfender** and to `/dev/random` of the Linux kernel.
 If one of the sources fail, errors are logged.

-During boot of the system **S-Keyfender** requests a Device Key from S-Platform.
-At very first boot of the system a Device Key doesn't exist yet.
-The possible generation of a new Device Key is delayed until random data from both discrete TRNG and TPM has been fed to /dev/random at least once.
-The entropy used to generate the Device Key is retrieved from the Go library `crypto/rand.Read()` which uses getrandom(2).
-If any of the two entropy sources failed, no Device Key is generated, an error message is logged at the serial console, the system doesn't proceed booting and ends in an non-operational state.
+During boot of the system **S-Keyfender** requests a _Device Key_ from **S-Platform**.
+At very first boot of the system a _Device Key_ doesn't exist yet.
+The possible generation of a new _Device Key_ is delayed until random data from both discrete TRNG and TPM has been fed to `/dev/random` at least once.
+The entropy used to generate the _Device Key_ is retrieved from the Go library `crypto/rand.Read()` which uses getrandom(2).
+If any of the two entropy sources fail, no _Device Key_ is generated, an error message is logged at the serial console, the system doesn't proceed booting and ends in an non-operational state.

 ### S-Keyfender

-The **S-Keyfender** subject uses as cryptographically secure random number generator, an [implementation of][fortuna-impl] [Fortuna] with 32 pools. **S-Keyfender** does not have direct access to real hardware, it is crucial to collect non-predictable entropy.
+The **S-Keyfender** subject uses as cryptographically secure random number generator, an [implementation of][fortuna-impl] [Fortuna] with 32 pools.
+Because **S-Keyfender** does not have direct access to real hardware, it is crucial to collect non-predictable entropy.

-The entropy sources used [during startup][startup-entropy] are are the CPU instruction RDRAND (executed three times, returning 64 bit each), and once the Whirlwind bootstrap algorithm based on timing of instructions that take a variable number of cycles (with l=100 lmax=1024).
+The entropy sources used [during startup][startup-entropy] are the CPU instruction RDRAND (executed three times, returning 64 bit each), and once the Whirlwind bootstrap algorithm based on timing of instructions that take a variable number of cycles (with l=100 lmax=1024).

 During normal operation, every second the output of an RDRAND execution is fed into each pool.
 When an event (wakeup of a sleeper, network read) is executed, a cycle counter (using RDTSC) is taken, and the lower four bytes are fed into the entropy pool.
 The first event cycle counter is fed into the first entropy pool, the second into the second, etc. Additionally **S-Keyfender** listens on an UDP port for packages with random data from S-Platform.
 These packages contain entropy from both discrete TRNG and TPM TRNG and are fed into all 32 pools.